 States are increasingly considering loan forgiveness or tuition reimbursement plans to attract qualified SLPs.

-See ASHA's Salary Supplement Legislative Success Chart [PDF] to learn more about the 11 states, and branches of the military, which currently offer a salary supplement for certified SLPs working in education settings.
+Learn more about the states that currently offer a salary supplement for certified SLPs working in education settings.

 The state of Connecticut provides incentives including a Teachers' Mortgage Assistance Program.

 Many school divisions in Virginia offer financial incentives to recruit qualified SLPs to Virginia's public schools, including sign-on bonuses, tuition assistance, and loan forgiveness.
 Some local school districts offer payment of ASHA dues, recognition of CCC-SLP, payment for continuing education workshops and conferences, as well as relocation expenses and separate salary scales to attract SLPs.
 Contact Marie Ireland for more information contact: email@example.com.